RichBu/Resume/Resume-Rich Budek_2018_r02.md

 * PCB modifications and prototype assemblies done in house by me.
 * Interface software is ground breaking in the field of Chromatography by having a UI that allows someone without a chemistry background to operate the unit, identify compounds, and generate reports.
 * Software was designed by me, from the UX to the Xamarin C# software with shared code for Android, iOS, and PC.
+* Using Microsoft Xamarin allowed the same software that ran on a Windows tablet like surface and a Windows desktop
 * Currently in legal limbo as one of our shareholders is in legal trouble by being a shareholder in another company that is claiming to be a competitor.

-02/2007–06/2007   BEK Systems, Inc.	Addison, IL
+02/2007ï¿½06/2007   BEK Systems, Inc.	Addison, IL
 Sr. Control Engineer
 * Subcontractor thru Sterline Engineering
 * Hign speed newspaper printing equipment for MAN Roland
 * Equipment installed in several locations throughout Europe
 * Designed full automation panels linked together with each other and with customers production line
-* Created database and HMI linking entire production line using C# and linking to PLC’s
+* Created database and HMI linking entire production line using C# and linking to PLCï¿½s
+* Wrote TankView program which using Microsoft Visual C to talk to PLC's and then store the data into MicroSoft Access Database.

-1999–2007	Consultant.
+1999ï¿½2007	Consultant.
 Wood Dale, IL
-Consultant to Several Cusotomers – two of whom were BEK and Sigma Engineering
+Consultant to Several Cusotomers ï¿½ two of whom were BEK and Sigma Engineering
-* Design high voltage and automation panels using PLC’s and computers
+* Design high voltage and automation panels using PLCï¿½s and computers
+* Interfaced PLC's to Microsoft Access database
 * Design products, tooling, machinery, robotics, and automation.
 * Perform.complex mathematical computations to better understand a machine or process and then use the results to design improvements
 * Provide full 3D solids models of designs BEFORE they are built and utilize the latest FEA (finite element analysis) techniques to create and test optimal designs